Ibrox Stadium

 Opened as Ibrox Park in 1899, it suffered a disaster in 1902 when a wooden terrace collapsed.
 Vast earthen terraces were built in its place, and a main stand, now a listed building, in 1928.
 A British record crowd of 118,567 gathered in January 1939 for a league match with Celtic.
 After another disaster in 1971, the stadium was largely rebuilt.
 The vast bowl-shaped terracing was removed and replaced by three rectangular, all-seated stands by 1981.
 After renovations were completed in 1997, the ground was renamed Ibrox Stadium.

-Ibrox hosted the Scotland national football team when Hampden Park was redeveloped in the 1990s, and three Scottish cup finals in the same period, and has also been a concert venue.
+A UEFA category four stadium, Ibrox hosted the Scotland national team when Hampden Park was redeveloped in the 1990s, and three Scottish cup finals in the same period, and has also been a concert venue.
+The stadium hosted the Rugby Sevens at the 2014 Commonwealth Games held in Scotland.

 History

+First Ibrox (1872–1902)

 Rangers played its first match in May 1872, on Glasgow Green.
 The club then played home matches on public pitches across Glasgow, first moving to a regular home ground at Burnbank in 1875.
 A year later, Rangers played at the Clydesdale cricket ground in Kinning Park.
 This ground was improved to give a capacity of 7,000, but it was not owned by Rangers.
 After hints by the landlords that they wished to develop the site, Rangers left in February 1887.
 The club shared Cathkin Park with Third Lanark for the remainder of the 1886–87 season.

 Rangers first moved to the Ibrox area later in 1887, playing on a site immediately to the east of the current stadium.
 The first match at this stadium was an 8–1 defeat to English side Preston North End on 20 August 1887, watched by a capacity crowd of over 15,000.
 This inaugural match had to be abandoned after 70 minutes due to a pitch invasion.
 The first Ibrox Park was a success in the short term, as three Scotland international matches and the 1890 Scottish Cup Final were played at the ground.
 Celtic Park, built in 1892, was more advanced, however.
 Rangers opted to construct a new stadium, raising funds by forming a limited company.
 The last match at the old ground was played on 9 December 1899.
 The new Ibrox Park was formally opened with a 3–1 victory over Hearts on 30 December.